Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

 ## CIRCULAR

-### Promulgating the Regulations on Master\'s degree enrollment and training
+### Promulgating the Regulations on Master's degree enrollment and training

 Pursuant to the Law on Education dated June 14, 2019;